ddvk/remarkable-hacks/README.md

 paste the automagic line

 # Automagic
-paste the following and press enter (replace _01 with _02 etc to use a different patch):
+paste the following and press enter:
 ```
-sh -c "$(wget https://raw.githubusercontent.com/ddvk/remarkable-hacks/master/patch.sh -O-)" _ patch_204
+sh -c "$(wget https://raw.githubusercontent.com/ddvk/remarkable-hacks/master/patch.sh -O-)"
 ```
-you will see a bunch of log messages, the app will start, play with it but press **CTRL-C** to stop it when done (DON'T LEAVE IT JUST RUNNING) and follow the instructions (i.e make it permanent or just start the stock one).
+The app should start, play with it, but press **CTRL-C** to stop it when done (DON'T LEAVE IT JUST RUNNING) and follow the instructions (i.e make it permanent or just start the stock one).

 ### Notes
 patches are cumulative (the last one contains all previous changes and gets updated with bugfixes)